Wednesday, March 17, 2010

 Even better, I wrote to Jenn and asked her if she could make a matching Chewbacca!

 When I opened up those adorable little cake toppers I couldn't help but squeal in delight!
-I knew Todd would pee his pants when he saw them!
+I knew Yoda would pee his pants when he saw them!

 They were absolutely PERFECT!